Retired hedge fund boss Martin Taylor says he plans to get back in the game

 It was a rare move in the industry and it came after a volatile year in financial markets with falls in oil, commodities and emerging markets.

-In a colorful letter to investors, Taylor said Nevsky’s future returns would be hampered by distorted macroeconomic data, the rise of highly unpredictable nationalist governments and algorithmic funds exacerbating volatility in stocks.
+In a colourful letter to investors, Taylor said Nevsky’s future returns would be hampered by distorted macroeconomic data, the rise of highly unpredictable nationalist governments and algorithmic funds exacerbating volatility in stocks.

 But, after nearly three years out, he is launching London-based global long-short equities hedge fund Crake Asset Management in October 2019 to bet on shares and trade underlying commodities.